Overview

 Simulation (SPICE)

-EasyEDA supports basic circuit simulation:Add Simulation Components
+EasyEDA supports basic circuit simulation:Configure Simulation

 - DC Sweep: Test voltage/current ranges